At a glance What is coleus? Care How to grow coleus Propagating coleus Pests and diseases Toxicity

 The soil should be moist, but not wet.
 Coleus will wilt when they are thirsty, but I have found they make a quick recovery once they are watered.
 As with all plants, water more during the warmer months.
 If the plant is continually drying out, it is a good indicator that it is time to move to a bigger pot.

-Gardeners commonly recommend removing the flowers which not only distract from the colourful foliage but cause the plant to lose vigour.
+Moreover, pinching also plays a role in delaying or preventing the coleus from flowering.
+While the coleus does produce blooms, they’re often considered insignificant compared to its vibrant foliage.
+By pinching back flower spikes as they appear, you can ensure that the plant directs all its energy into producing its stunning leaves, rather than diverting resources to flower production.
+Gardeners commonly recommend removing the flowers that distract from the colourful foliage and cause the plant to lose vigour.
 This is because they put all of their energy into seed production.
 I typically leave the flowers on and haven’t experienced any issues.

 Coleus does not withstand frost and should be placed in a greenhouse or brought inside during the cooler months.
 Plant out once the risk of frost has passed.